jpdias/node-red-contrib-self-healing/README.md

 Checks for timing issues on data inputs.
 There are 3 outputs that refer to data comming on expected time, too slow or too fast.
 A frequency in seconds along with a margin (float: 0-1) should be provided.

+### :package: readings-watcher

+Drop values if they are in or out of a given threshold (e.g. two close temperature readings).

 ## Todo Nodes

 ### :package: device-registry

 Store a list of the available devices in the network.

-### :package: phase-shifter

-Drop values if they are within a given threshold (e.g. two close temperature readings).

 ## Known Issues